 Believe it or not, your broker is not allowed to answer this question!
-Any variation of that including: Is their people my age around here or What kind of people live in this building is not allowed.
-That even includes the question many new parents ask: Are there other families in this building so my child will have friends?
+Any variation of that, including; Are their people my age around here or what kind of people live in this building, is not allowed.
+That includes the question many new parents ask: Are there other families in this building so my child will have friends?

 Unfortunately for you, your broker must plead the fifth on all these questions.

-Discrimination fair housing laws in New York exist so your broker cannot steer one group of people towards a particular neighborhood.
-There are twelve different protected classes, which include race, color, national origin, religion, sex, familial status, disability, religion, marital status, sexual orientation, age, and military status.
-What this means is that the broker cannot urge you towards or away from a property with information about these groups
+Discrimination fair housing laws in New York exist, so your broker cannot steer one group of people toward a particular neighborhood.
+There are twelve protected classes: race, color, national origin, religion, sex, familial status, disability, religion, marital status, sexual orientation, age, and military status.
+The broker cannot urge you towards or away from a property with information about these groups.

-While you might think that you’re asking a simple question like “Are there lots of people my age nearby?” what your broker is likely to hear is an opportunity for them to discriminate based on age accidentally.
-He or she isn’t supposed to steer, one age group to or from a neighborhood.
-If your broker does this, he or she could be charged a hefty fine by the state!
+While you might think that you’re asking a simple question like “Are there lots of people my age nearby?” your broker is likely to hear an opportunity for them to discriminate based on age accidentally.
+They shouldn’t steer one age group to or from a neighborhood.
+If your broker does this, they could be charged a hefty fine by the state!

+Brokers aren’t allowed to advertise a building by saying it is “family-friendly” or “perfect for roommates.”
+That language steers certain groups towards the apartment and others away from it!
 This even extends into listing descriptions.
-Brokers aren’t allowed to advertise a building by saying that it is “family friendly” or “perfect for roommates.”
-That language steers certain groups towards the apartment and other ones away from it!

-If you want to know the type of people that live in the building, hang outside the front door and see for yourself.
-If you see lots of strollers, you can bet that there are many families.
-Should you see a temple nearby, it’s likely that a particular portion of the congregation lives in the neighborhood.
+If you want to know the type of people who live in the building, hang outside the front door and see yourself.
+If you see many strollers, you can bet that many families exist.
+Should you see a temple nearby, a particular portion of the congregation likely lives in the neighborhood.

 And if you want to know about the bar scene, ask!
 “People who like to drink” is not a protected class.

-It can be common to want to know what you’re getting into, but New York City is full of so many incredible neighborhoods and communities that your broker shouldn’t be picking for you.
-The best way to figure out where you’re going to be happiest is by exploring a couple of neighborhoods before you begin your apartment search.
+It can be common to want to know what you’re getting into, but New York City is full of great neighborhoods and communities that your broker shouldn’t pick for you.
+The best way to figure out where you’re going to be happiest is by exploring a few neighborhoods; before you begin your apartment search.

-Just walking the blocks will give you great insight into the nightlife, restaurants, and activity of your chosen area.
-And remember; a broker who doesn’t answer your question is a top-notch professional; not someone trying to stall your home search.
+Walking the blocks will give you great insight into your chosen area’s nightlife, restaurants, and activities.
+And remember, a broker who doesn’t answer your question is a top-notch professional, not someone trying to stall your home search.